A Practical Mode System for Recursive Definitions: Extension to a Full Language

 This static-size test may depend on lower-level aspects of compilation, or at least value representation choices.
 For example,

 has a static size (both branches have the same size), but

 does not: the second function depends on a free variable \lstinline|offset|, so it will be allocated in a closure with an extra field.
-(While \lstinline|not| is also a free variable, it is a statically-resolvable reference to a global name.)
+(While \lstinline|not| is also a free variable, it is statically resolvable to a global name.)